-AR is moved by the desire to explore the deep history of sound, and the projects and collaborations activated emerge from the sharing of such curiosity.
+AR / Archaeological Records is a collective of researchers and producers moved by the desire to explore the deep history of sound.

-Furthermore, the motivation for which we structured AR is to experiment and affirm alternative ways of producing culture: by gradually abandoning the production of physical media, delicting the costs of distribution, practicing and encouraging diy, and above all by allocating the income deriving from the commercialization of cultural content to rewilding projects ( ~ read more about it in the supporting rewilding page ).
+Furthermore, the motivation for which we structured AR is to experiment and to affirm alternative ways of producing culture: by gradually abandoning the production of physical media, delicting the costs of distribution, practicing and encouraging diy, refusing traditional copyright practices, and above all by allocating the income deriving from the commercialization of cultural content to rewilding projects.

 Our most recent release, after a gestation of over three years, is the album Terminalia Amazonia [AR R.02] – in distribution via HoM – that is a composition played and recorded by the artists of the Zu collective ( who were in this configuration: Lorenzo Stecconi, Luca T. Mai, Massimo Pupillo, Jacopo Battaglia ) together with the Shipibo-Conibo curandero Oscar.